netham45/screamrouter/Readme/ui.md

 - Active Source (top): Quick access to the currently selected source
 - Visualizer (bottom): Real-time visual representation of your audio
 - Search bar (top): Quickly find sources, sinks, or routes
+- Favorites: Quick access to your most-used components (not shown in the image)

 ## Dashboard